How to Apply

 - Perform other related duties as assigned to ensure the efficient and effective functioning of the program

-- Be a graduate level college student or have a degree in subject area
+- Should have a degree in relevant subject area

 - Be a math, science, or English major